finopsfoundation/framework/README.md

 * and other content-related fixes

 There are multiple ways to submit changes:
+* Submit an update via the website page using the button 'Make Suggestion' this automatically creates a GitHub issue
+* Create an issue directly [via GitHub](https://github.com/finopsfoundation/framework/issues)
 * Make a commit using the [GitHub GUI](https://github.com/finopsfoundation/framework) and submit it for review
-* Submit an update or new content via [this Google form](https://forms.gle/it89PbfcFnHHcgPP8) which automatically creates a GitHub issue
-* Create an issue directly [via GitHub](https://github.com/finopsfoundation/framework/issues)
 * Reach out to the members and team in the [#framework](https://finopsfoundation.slack.com/archives/C01UANLEPDW) slack channel

 ### Creating and formatting issues